lizbur10/lizbur10.github.io/_posts/2017-12-25-bostonevents_my_cli_data_gem_project.markdown

 permalink:  bostonevents_my_cli_data_gem_project
 ---

 The Object Relationships lessons and labs in  the OO Ruby section of the curriculum were challenging for me.
 Wrapping my head around object relationships and how to get everything to collaborate -- which classes should be responsible for what, how to call a class's methods from another class -- was a struggle.
 But once I got to my CLI Project I discovered something: if you're building the app from the ground up, it's actually easier.
-You let the natural structure of your project guide you in how to organize and tie everything together.
+The natural structure of your project helps guide you in how to organize and tie everything together.

 The project I chose allows users to explore events happening around the Boston area.
 Because the website I was scraping had events organized into categories (stage, music, art, etc.), that was the logical place to start: present users with a list of categories and ask them to choose one.